Samsung/tizen-docs/docs/iot/iot-partners/index.md

 # Tizen IoT with Nubison Cloud

-The Nubison cloud can readily be interconnected with Tizen IoT devices, which has an intrinsic capability of seamless connectivity.
+The Nubison IoT cloud is a cloud-based IoT platform that provides smart solutions and intelligent services by connecting various things easily, as well as collecting and analyzing IoT data in real time.

 Real-time data monitoring and controlling between Tizen service app and Nubison cloud is empowered through Nubison plugin.

+The following diagram shows the interface between Tizen IoT device and Nubison cloud through Nubison plugin:

 **Figure: Architecture**

 ![Architecture](media/architecture.png)

-Compatibility
+The Nubison plugin can be installed on Tizen IoT devices compatible with as follow:

-- Platform : Tizen 5.0 IoT Headed & Headless and later
+* Platform : Tizen 5.0 IoT Headed & Headless and later
-- SDK : Tizen Studio 3.0 and later
+* SDK : Tizen Studio 3.0 and later

-## What is Nubison IoT?
-Nubison IoT provides various IoT features and services which can be utilized in different IoT devices.
-Data analysis service is one of distinguished IoT services that Nubison provides.

-References
+For more information about Nubison IoT cloud service, see the following references:
 - [Github for Nubison Template](https://github.com/nubisoniot/NI)
 - [Nubison Site for Developers](https://nubisoniot.com/)
 - [Nubison: Your IoT Service Provider](https://blog.naver.com/nubison/221462430388)
 - [How to use Nubison IoT](https://blog.naver.com/nubison/221462229766)

-**Start now by importing Nubison's template application in Tizen Studio!**
+**Start now by importing [Nubison's template](https://github.com/nubisoniot/NI) in the Tizen Studio!**